 Connect AI agents to tools using Model Context Protocol (MCP)

 In this exercise, you’ll build an agent that connects to a cloud-hosted MCP server.
 The agent will use AI-powered search to help developers find accurate, real-time answers from Microsoft’s official documentation.
 This is useful for building assistants that support developers with up-to-date guidance on tools like Azure, .NET, and Microsoft 365.
-The agent will use the provided microsoft_docs_search
+The agent will use the available MCP tools to query the documentation and return relevant results.

 Tip: The code used in this exercise is based on the Azure AI Agent service MCP support sample repository.
 Refer to Azure OpenAI demos or visit Connect to Model Context Protocol servers for more details.